Flying after dermal fillers: How long should you wait?

 Can you fly after getting dermal fillers?

 You can fly after dermal fillers.
-If you fly within 24 hours after having filler injections then you’re swelling may be worse.
+If you fly within a few days after having filler injections then you’re swelling may be worse.
 While most clinics advise that you wait 2 weeks, this is not evidence-based and may be overly cautious.
 Using a cold compress is the best way to reduce swelling.
 Flying after dermal fillers may slightly prolong the recovery, but it should not affect the final result.
 Waiting 2 weeks before flying is a common dermal filler myth.

 When can I fly after fillers?